aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/clean-up-a-document/_index.md

 You can also use the [DuplicateStyle](https://apireference.aspose.com/words/java/com.aspose.words/cleanupoptions#DuplicateStyle) property to substitute all duplicate styles with the original one and remove duplicates from a document.

-The following code example demonstrates how to remove duplicate styles from a document:
+The following code example shows how to remove duplicate styles from a document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkingWithStyle-CleanupDuplicateStyle.java" >}}